mindreframer/sheriff/Readme.md

  - RunBetweenValidation -- reported between 00:00 and 02:00

 ### Plugins
-Plugins can be defined an assigned to deputies/servers to run every x minutes/hours/days.
+Plugins can be stored and assigned to deputies/servers to run every x minutes/hours/days.
 These plugins are compatible to Scout, so you can use these [predefined](https://github.com/highgroove/scout-plugins) once or build your own.

     class Redis < Scout::Plugin